ESTAL is an Erasmus plus project, Key Action - Learning Mobility of Individuals; Action Type

 SMM4WIN: Social media marketing skills for fostering the inclusion and employability of young people with disabilities

-The proposal is aimed to achieve of the specific objectives:
+The proposal is aimed at achieving the specific objectives:

 • Foster the social and economic inclusion and employability of young people with disabilities, self-employability in Social and Business Services